SyncServerII/iOSSignIn/README.md

 # iOSSignIn

 The main iOS package for sign-ins for SyncServerII.
-The system underlying Neebla (Neeblablablah).
+The system underlying Neebla (Neeblablablah to you Bushy!).